cdmcdermott/shared_content/README.md

-# aRtFuL eNiGmA Channel
+# aRtFuL eNiGmA

-This repository contains resources shared on artfulenigma.com and cdmcdermott.com
+This repository contains resources shared on `artfulenigma.com` and `cdmcdermott.com`